Supreme Court Justices

 Associate Justice Thomas E. Humphrey graduated from Boston College and Boston College Law School.
 He was appointed to the District Court in 1993 by Governor John McKernan and served as its Deputy Chief Judge from 1997 to 1998.
 In 1998, he was appointed to the Superior Court by Governor Angus King, served as its Deputy Chief Justice from 2003 to 2004, and served as its Chief Justice from 2004 to 2015.
 He was appointed to the Maine Supreme Judicial Court in 2015 by Governor Paul R. LePage.

 Justice Humphrey chaired the Family Court Implementation Team responsible for implementing the Family Division of the District Court, and was co-leader in the design and implementation of the Business and Consumer Docket, also known as the Business Court.
 He is co-editor of A Practical Guide to Superior Court Practice in Maine; a contributing author to A Practical Guide to Evidence in Maine; and a member of the Maine State Bar Association.
-He is the Court’s liaison to Maine Rules of Civil Procedure Advisory Committee, the Foreclosure Diversion Program, and the Courts and Media Committee.
+He is the Court's liaison to Maine Rules of Civil Procedure Advisory Committee, the Foreclosure Diversion Program, the Courts and Media Committee, the Judicial Education Committee, and the York (County) Judicial Center Building Committee.

 Hon.
 Andrew M. Horton